robin-raymond/zax.io/functions.md

 #### `move` qualification is automatically applied

 The `move` qualification is automatically applied to subsequent calls to other called functions when receiving an input `move` qualified by-value type.
 However, the `copy-or-move` warning will be issued if a called polymorphic function supports both `move` or `copy` semantics.
 The `as move` or `as copy` must be performed on a type to re-apply the `move` or `copy` semantics to distinguish the two scenarios.
-This warning is issued by the compiler to prevent surprising automatic moved type destruction when calling other functions.
+This warning is issued by a compiler to prevent surprising automatic moved type destruction when calling other functions.

 ````zax
 print final : ()(...) = {